Maya astronomy: Jupiter and Saturn

-Lounsbury found that the dates of several inscriptions commemorating dynastic rituals at Palenque by K'inich Kan Bahlam II coincide with the departure of Jupiter from its secondary stationary point.
+Lounsbury found that the dates of several inscriptions commemorating dynastic rituals at Palenque by Kʼinich Kan Bahlam II coincide with the departure of Jupiter from its secondary stationary point.
 He also showed that close conjunctions of Jupiter, Saturn and/or Mars were probably celebrated, particularly the "2 Cib 14 Mol" event on about July 21, 690 (Proleptic Gregorian calendar date) – July 18 astronomical.

-The Dumbarton Oaks Relief Panel 1 came from El Cayo, Chiapas – a site 12 kilometers up the Usumacinta river from Piedras Negras.
+The Dumbarton Oaks Relief Panel 1 came from El Cayo, Chiapas – a site 12 kilometers up the Usumacinta River from Piedras Negras.
 Fox and Juteson (1978) found that two of these dates are separated by 378 days – close to the mean synodic period of Saturn – 378.1 days.
 Each date also falls a few days before Saturn reached its second stationary point, before ending its retrograde motion.
 The Brickers identified two additional dates that are part of the same series.

 Susan Milbrath has extended Lounsbury's work concerning Jupiter to other classic and post-classic sites.
 Central to her work is her identification of God K (K'awil) as Jupiter.
 Another component of her work is the tying together of the synodic cycles of Jupiter and Saturn with the katun cycles of the Long Count.
 She finds a clear link between God K images and dates coinciding with its stationary points in retrograde.
 She believes that K'awil is the god of the retrograde cycles of Jupiter and Saturn.
 The Brickers question this interpretation.